Get

 • Have a copy of your pet’s health records, especially if you’re traveling outside the country.

-A Note About Flying with Shih Tzus
+A Note About Flying With Shih Tzus

-It’s important to keep in mind that Shih Tzus are a brachycephalic breed.
+It’s important to keep in mind that Shih Tzus is a brachycephalic breed.
 Brachycephalic breeds have short muzzles and squished faces.
 These breeds are more likely to die on an airplane than breeds with longer muzzles.

 This is because brachycephalic breeds are already prone to respiratory issues in normal conditions, but due to changes in air quality and temperature control in airplanes, the air circulation might not be right for your pet’s respiratory system.
 Yes, the cabins are pressurized, but it’s still something to be aware of when traveling with your Shih Tzu.

 You will also want to consult with your vet before flying to see how you can make the trip easier on your dog.
-It’s recommended that you visit the vet 10 days prior to flying with your dog.
+It’s recommended that you visit the vet 10 days before flying with your dog.
 Paperwork for traveling with your dog may be required by the airline and this will also give you the chance to talk to your vet about precautions you should take when flying with your Shih Tzu.

 Q: Does my Shih Tzu need special paperwork to fly?